pyroscope/pimp-my-box/README.md

 from the comfort of your own workstation.
 The setup is described in so called *playbooks*, before executing them you just have to add a few values like the name of your target host.
+This is in many ways superior to the usual
+*“call a bash script to set up things once and never be able to update them again”*, since you can run this setup repeatedly to either fix problems, or to install upgrades and new features added to this repository.

-The playbooks contained in this repository install the following components:
+The playbooks contained in here install the following components:

 * Security hardening of your server.
 * [rTorrent-PS](https://github.com/pyroscope/rtorrent-ps#rtorrent-ps) with UI enhancements, colorization, and some added features.